angelomorgado/OpenGL-2D-Engine/README.md

 void move(glm::vec3 direction) // Moves the object in a direction (instead of setting the position)

+bool isColliding(Object object) // Checks if the object is colliding with another object

 // Getters
 glm::vec2 getPosition()
 float getRotation()
 glm::vec2 getScale()
+glm::vec2 getSize() // Returns the size of the object (Scale * Shape.size)
 glm::mat4 getTransform()

 // Setters